Conditional not displacement: fast multi-oscillator control with a single qubit

 To second order our system can be described by the following Hamiltonian~\cite{koch_charge-insensitive_2007},

 where $\omega_A$, $a^\dagger$ and $\omega_B$, $b^\dagger$ are the Alice and Bob mode frequencies and raising operators respectively, $\omega_q$ is the transmon transition frequency, and $\chi_A$ and $\chi_B$ are the dispersive shifts (cross-Kerr) of each mode with the transmon ancilla.
 Higher order Kerr coefficients are neglected.
-To generate the cat states we use CNODs and unconditional operations.
-We carry out the unconditional ancilla rotations and cavity state displacements in a standard way by applying microwave pulses with a Gaussian envelope.

-For tomography we measure the complex characteristic function Tr$[\mathcal{D}(\alpha) \rho]$~\cite{fluhmann2020direct}.
-We utilize the CNOD to apply ${D}(\alpha)$.
-For each state, the single-mode characteristic functions of both modes are measured independently.
-To quantify the entanglement between the modes we perform a two-mode joint characteristic tomography by measuring the function,